Fraudulent Transfer Claw-Back Litigation Post Tribune, Lyondell and SemGroup

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel with a review of fraudulent transfer claw-back litigation in light of rulings in the Tribune, Lyondell and SemGroup bankruptcy cases, as well as more recent cases from the Bankruptcy Court for the District of Delaware and the Seventh Circuit Court of Appeals that buck the trend of courts’ expansive readings of the Section 546(e) “safe harbor”.
+This CLE course will provide counsel with a review of fraudulent transfer claw-back litigation in light of rulings in the Tribune, Lyondell and SemGroup bankruptcy cases, as well as more recent cases from the Bankruptcy Court for the District of Delaware and the Seventh Circuit Court of Appeals that buck the trend of courts’ expansive readings of the Section 546(e) “safe harbor”.
 The program will discuss whether the state law fraudulent transfer claims not pursued by a bankruptcy estate representative could be deemed to have reverted to creditors in order to circumvent bankruptcy safe harbor provisions.

 - Overview of Section 546(e)